howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 Limit and offset are called differently in the Prisma API:

 - The _limit_ is called `first`, meaning you're grabbing the _first_ x elements after a provided start index.
-Note that you also have a `last` argument which correspondingly returns the _last_ x elements.
+Note that you also have a `last` argument available which correspondingly returns the _last_ x elements.
 - The _start index_ is called `skip`, since you're skipping that many elements in the list before collecting the items to be returned.
 If `skip` is not provided, it's `0` by default.
 The pagination then always starts from the beginning of the list (or the end in case you're using `last`).

 So, go ahead and add the `skip` and `last` arguments to the `feed` query.